 That ‘something different’ is an Aladdin’s treasure cave packed with collectable Chanel and Hermes pieces, on which Catherine is an expert.
 She can tell a real piece from pirated one more so than many retail directors in the fashion houses themselves.
 “There are many things to watch for,” she says.
 “And some fakes today are good…very good.
 But I know.
 I just know”.

 But with good reason: “Some people can’t understand why I am charging more for a 2.55 bag than the listed price in a Chanel boutique”, she continues.
 “But it is because the 2.55 I am carrying is a one-of-a-kind piece designed by Mademoiselle Chanel herself, that cannot be found anywhere else in the world!”

 Indeed, some of her stock is so rare, it isn’t even for sale.
 Take her Chanel bicycle, for instance.
-One of about a hundred left on the planet, it features two sidesaddle ‘handbags’ and the signature Chanel quilting not only on the bags, but on the seat as well.
+One of about a hundred left on the planet, it features two side saddle ‘handbags’ and the signature Chanel quilting not only on the bags, but on the seat as well.
 She also owns the original Birkin bag from Hermes.
 It boasts the initials JB and is numbered 0–it being the first.
 It also features a strap created at Ms Birkin’s request: “She wanted to be able to put it on her shoulder while she looked for things inside the bag,” explains Catherine.

-Catherine explains she would love to share her enthusiasm for these collectable designer pieces in a modern venue, like Harrods Department store, because she believes the English have a better appreciation for all things vintage than the French, who are more likely to use accessories that were passed down through the generations rather than buying vintage pieces themselves.
-‘It’s all about heritage,’ she says.
+Of course, Catherine is delighted to be a part of it.
+It’s hard to imagine what could top this career high, but the Queen of vintage Hermes and Chanel states she would love to have a booth at Harrods Department store one day.
+She believes the English have a better appreciation for all things vintage than the French, who are more likely to use accessories that were passed down through the generations rather than buying vintage pieces themselves.
+‘At the end of the day, it’s all about heritage,’ she says.

 And we see her as a guardian of an important one: that of France’s two biggest luxury designers.